 "That is wise, for you will come to appreciate humility's awesome power," the Wizard asserted, peering over the top of his glasses.

 "The awesome power of humility?"

 "Absolutely.
 Humility is the key to breaking the ego barrier.
 It is the dragon slayer.
 Like the blind men from Indostan, if you have blind convictions that you are always right, you are not open to others.
 Your fixed opinions are mindsets that prevent choice and lock you into only one interpretation.
-There can be no creativity, no comingling of ideas and energies among people when you are not open.
-Without it, you will miss countless how-tobe opportunities on the job and at home.
+There can be no creativity, no co-mingling of ideas and energies among people when you are not open.
+Without it, you will miss countless how-to-be opportunities.
 Humility is a centering act."